fdenivac/Lightroom-SQL-tools/README.md

 # Lightroom-SQL-tools
-Python scripts to retrieve and displays photos informations from lightroom catalog
+Python library and scripts to retrieve and displays photos informations from lightroom catalog

 * Execute SQL requests outside of Lightroom
-* Catalog opened in read only, so ...
-* ...scripts can be executed when Lightroom is running.
+* Catalog opened in read only (so with Lightroom 6.x only, scripts can be executed when Lightroom is running).
-* 2 scripts : **lrselect** for generic selection based on various criteria, and **lrsmart** for executing smart collections
+* 2 scripts available : **lrselect** for generic selection based on various criteria, and **lrsmart** for executing smart collections
 * Options for display sql request, result count, results

 ## Tested environment
 * OS windows 10 64 bits
-* Lightroom 6.x
+* Lightroom 6.x, Classic CC
 * Python 3.7
 * Scripts running under windows console or cygwin